ChristianHiland/PyKorean/README.md

 # Running The App
 To run PyKorean:
- - For Linux: Run the Run.sh Command
+ - For Linux: Run the Run.sh files
+ - For Windows: Run the Run.bat (This may not work!)